shiwano/typhen/README.md

 };
 ```

-And you can create a custom plugin in typhenfile.js.
+You can create a custom plugin in typhenfile.js.

 ```js
 module.exports = function(typhen, Handlebars) {